 Learning that you have a genetic risk factor for a disease can be difficult.
 It can bring on different emotions and questions as you think about what the results mean for you.
 If you are concerned about something you learned from your reports, we encourage you to contact your physician or other medical professional.
 Speaking with someone knowledgeable about clinical genetics is the best way to make sure that you have a clear understanding of what your data means for you personally.
 In some cases, your primary care physician may be the best place to start.
 In other cases, you might prefer to speak with a genetic counselor or a medical geneticist – health care professionals who specialize in hereditary conditions and who are specifically trained to help people understand their genetics in the context of personal and family history.
 The National Society of Genetic Counselors or American Board of Genetic Counseling can help you find a provider in your area.

 You might also be thinking about your family members and what your results mean for them.
 Since genetic risk factors can be passed down from generation to generation, you may consider discussing the information you learned with your family.
 Deciding whether to discuss the genetic information you learn is a very personal decision.
 There are both potential benefits and harms in discussing your genetic risks with family members.
 We encourage you to review our help article which includes a few important questions to think about prior to discussing genetic risk information, the potential benefits and harms of communicating genetic information, and some ideas that may help you find the right approach for sharing genetic risk information.
-Visit article.
+Visit the article about shared risk for more information.

 Genetic association studies are generally performed using people of a specific, similar ethnic background.
 Therefore, the effect of a variant on a person's lifetime risk of developing the condition may be better understood in people of a particular ethnicity.
 If a person who is not of the studied ethnicity has the variant, he or she is still expected to have a higher risk for disease, but the exact risk may vary depending on his or her ethnicity.
 Please review the information in the Important Ethnicities section of your report for additional information about the studied ethnicity or see the Scientific Details page of the report for more information about risk.